International Primary School

 Attitudes towards learning are developed and assessed

-Limited range of student behaviors are encouraged
+Limited range of student behaviours are encouraged

 Many forms of assessment including portfolios, rubrics and checklists